 Featured partners

-To develop an objective evaluation, I compiled a list of the top cloud-based phone systems in the market known for their reliable services and comprehensive feature set.
-From there, I designed a rubric scoring sheet that assesses each provider based on key criteria, such as pricing, general/advanced features, ease of use, and customer support.
+To develop an objective evaluation, I compiled a list of the top cloud-based phone systems in the market, known for their reliability and comprehensive feature sets.
+From there, I designed a rubric-based scoring sheet to assess each provider against key criteria, including pricing, general/advanced features, ease of use, and customer support.

 Top Google Voice alternatives at a glance